amrutprabhu/amrutprabhu.github.io/data/blog/2020/what-are-java-records-in-java-16.md

 - In the case of the target is a method, It would be applied to the accessor method.
 - If the annotation refers to the header arguments, then they would refer to the parameters of the canonical constructor arguments.

-E.g if you apply a `@NotNull`annotation which actually applies to field, method, and constructor then it would get applied to the instance variable, the accessor method, and the constructor also.
+E.g if you apply a `@NotNull`annotation which actually applies to the field, method, and constructor then it would get applied to the instance variable, the accessor method, and the constructor also.

 Now take the case where you explicitly define an annotation on your custom-defined accessor method or canonical constructor, then the annotations on these would only be applied to the corresponding method or constructor.